 Relevant products and services are those that do the public good.
 The predominant products of the current tech industry, unfortunately, optimize for profit, domination, and addiction.
 We can do better.
 What if a search engine provided enlightening results, not just popular ones?
 What if business intelligence software was built to support a democratic workplace?
 What if a social network was aimed to promote cooperation?
 What if we designed software to help us make the world a healthier, more beautiful place?

 To do this, these and other positive claims of software products and services need to be continually research-verified, while they're developed and maintained.
 What better place to do this than a public university campus?
 We call this REC: Research-Engaged Computing.
+This kind or research-engaged product, we'll just call a 'Research Product'.

 Universities need better connections to the public.
 What better way than to create public-interest products and services?